Challenge the children to use melting ice to create a work of art.

 You may want to check whether your food colouring stains fingers before you use it.

 Put a few of each of the different coloured ice cubes in the centre of the tough spot or tray, with paper around the ice cubes ready to use.
-You will probably want to keep some of the ice cubes in the freezer for later.
+You may want to keep some of the ice cubes in the freezer for later.

 Encourage the children to draw on the paper using the different coloured ice cubes.
-Remind the children put the ice cubes down when they are too cold for their fingers!
+Remind the children that they can put the ice cubes down when their fingers get too cold!

 Questions to ask to support and extend learning